 Researchers at our nine academic divisions and at the university’s Applied Physics Laboratory have made us the nation’s leader in federal research and development funding each year since 1979.
 Those same researchers mentor our inquisitive students—about two-thirds of our undergrads engage in some form of research during their time here.

 Research isn’t just something we do—it’s who we are.
-Every day, our faculty and students work side by side in a tireless pursuit of discovery, with the ultimate aim of advancing humanity.
-They are continuing our founding mission to bring knowledge to the world.
+Every day, our faculty and students work side by side in a tireless pursuit of discovery, continuing our founding mission to bring knowledge to the world.